Anzaliyadav321/LGMVIP--DataScience-Task-Number/README.md

 # TASK-2 Decision Tree Algorithm (Intermediate-Level)
 For the given 'iris' dataset, create decision Tree Classifier and visualize it graphically.
 Data can be found at: https://bit.ly/3kXTdox
+# TASK-1 Develop A Neural Network That Can Read Handwriting (Advanced - Level)
+this is to begin neural network machine learning project with the MNIST Handwritten Digit Classification Challenge and using Tensorflow and CNN.
+Dataset can be found on MNIST